About the Fund

 - Education or organizing including trainings, classroom activities, conferences, and/or print, web-based or social media outreach.

-- Policy development and implementation, including related research or advocacy.
+- Policy and/or regulatory development and implementation, including related research.
+Such related research could include, but is not limited to:

 Projects may not use this grant funding to engage in the following activities:

-- Electioneering or other political activities prohibited by IRS 501c(3) regulations.
+- Electioneering or other political or religious activities prohibited by IRS 501c(3) regulations.

 - Activities primarily targeted or conducted outside of the United States.